Skip to main content

 TeacherNepean High School

-THE 2024 CHERNOS CONTEST CHALLENGE
+THE 2024 BERNARD CHERNOS CONTEST

 Each year, the CCLET presents a nation-wide high school contest to commemorate the work of Bernard Chernos.
 Student entries address one of the fundamental freedoms questions posed by us each year (often issues the CCLA itself is working on), examining different civil liberties implications, and applying a ‘reasonableness’ analysis.
 Entries can be submitted either as essays or as ‘video rants’ (in the style of Rick Mercer, one of Canada’s most famous political humorists).